dzenanr/wandering_path/README.md

 ##Wandering Path

+Categories: education, canvas, lines, segments, paths.

-Drawing a path of random number of segments, each having a random number of lines.
+Description: Drawing a path of random number of segments, each having a random number of lines.